 I do also adore my stoneware.
 I have a couple Pampered Chef pans, but you can buy this Wilton Perfect Ceramic Pizza Stone for much cheaper.
 I like to use pizza stones rather than baking pans with sides, because the pizza stones are so much easier to clean.

 The cookies will look different depending on which type of pan you use (metal, stoneware, or metal covered with silicone baking sheets).
-I almost never use metal pans any more, but I do try one batch on both the stoneware and baking mats to see which produce the most beautiful cookies.
+I almost never use metal pans or any more, but before I bake my first batch of cookies, I do try one test cookie on both the stoneware and baking mats (on my cookie sheets) to see which produce the most beautiful cookies.

 Tips for Making White Chocolate Candy Cane Drop Cookies